Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Lower Bounds from Statistical Dimension

-To conclude we formally state the trivial reduction in the other direction, namely that $\VSTAT(t)$ oracle can be simulated using $\SAMPLE$ oracle.
-It has been observed in the context of learning \cite{Yang:01} that, given a boolean query function $h$ one can obtain an estimate of $\E_D[h]$ using $t = O(\log(1/\delta)/\tau^2)$ samples which with probability at least $1-\delta$ will be within $\tau$ of $\E_D[h]$.
-Using the multiplicative Chernoff bound, it is not hard to see that a stronger claim also holds: $O(t\log(1/\delta))$ samples are sufficient to estimate $p=\E_D[h]$ within tolerance guaranteed by $\VSTAT(t)$, namely $\max\{1/t,\sqrt{p(1-p)/t}\}$.
+To conclude, we formally state a simple reduction in the other direction, namely that $\VSTAT(t)$ oracle can be simulated using the $\SAMPLE$ oracle.
+It has been observed that, given a Boolean query function $h$ one can obtain an estimate of $\E_D[h]$ using $t = O(\log(1/\delta)/\tau^2)$ $1$-bit samples which with probability at least $1-\delta$ will be within $\tau$ of $\E_D[h]$ \citeP{Ben-DavidD98}.
+Using the multiplicative Chernoff bound, it is not hard to see that $O(t\log(1/\delta))$ samples are sufficient to estimate $p=\E_D[h]$ within tolerance guaranteed by $\VSTAT(t)$.
+In addition, we will show how to use $\SAMPLE$ oracle to estimate the expectation of real-valued queries.